 Whole grains include a wide range of unprocessed food high in fiber, a form of carbohydrate indigestible in the body.The consumption of fiber itself will not raise blood sugar level.
 In addition to fiber, whole grains contain a variety of minerals and vitamins responsible for many body processes and functions (e.g. iron, magnesium, vitamin B, etc.).
 Examples of whole grains include brown rice, oat, quinoa, rye, wheat, etc.

-Oats is a fiber-rich food which contains a high content of soluble fiber, beta-glucan.
+Oats is a fiber-rich food that contains a high content of soluble fiber, beta-glucan.
 The soluble fiber in oats dissolves in liquids to form a gel-like matrix in the stomach that slows down the absorption and digestion process of carbohydrates in oats.
 This prevents a blood glucose spike.
 Because oats stay in the stomach for a relatively long time, they can sustain the feeling of satiety and reduce the cravings for food.
 Also, oats, similar to many carbohydrate-rich foods, stimulate the release of insulin to convert glucose in the blood to glycogen to be stored in the liver or muscles, which reduces blood sugar levels.
 A review of 16 studies stated that regular intake of oats can effectively lower the blood sugar level of type 2 diabetic patients.
 Old-fashioned oats are the most preferred form as it has the highest fiber content, and hence better blood sugar-lowering ability when compared to other kinds of oats.

 Celiac disease patients should be aware of the amount of intake of oats and other gluten-containing whole grains because they are allergic to a particular peptide resulting from the digestion of gluten.
 They may experience gastrointestinal discomfort such as bloating and diarrhea after consuming certain whole grains, such as wheat, barley and rye.